Marketing and campaigns consultant with 19 years’ experience in charities, creative agencies, and on purposeful brands.

 Email me about a free initial 30-min consultation here: harriet.bailiss@gmail.com.

-• attitude and behaviour change campaigns
+• social impact / attitude and behaviour change campaigns

 • DEI (particularly gender and ageing)